Bezalelohim/ProjectLpg/README.md

 ### Prerequisites

-Ensure you have the latest version of Android Studio installed, along with the Android SDK.
+Ensure you have the latest version of Android Studio installed, along with the Android SDK, Tested on Android 12 and above.
+(As per February 2024)

 ### Installation